 \section{Main Results}

-\begin{theorem} Let ${\bf K}$ be a framed knot in a compact oriented $3$-manifold $M$.
-The only way of changing the framing of \ ${\bf K}$ by an ambient isotopy of $M$ is when the manifold has a properly embedded non-separating $S^2$ and the underlying knot $K$ intersects this $S^2$ transversely exactly once.
-More precisely, the only change of framing is by the light bulb trick.
-Equivalently, all possible changes of the framing of \ ${\bf K}$ can be realized by even powers of Dehn homeomorphisms along a non-separating $S^2$ which is cut by $K$ exactly once.
+\begin{theorem} Let $\mathbf L$ be a framed link in a compact oriented $3$-manifold $M$.
+The only way of changing the framing of \ ${\pmb L}$ by ambient isotopy while preserving the components of $L$ is when $M$ has a properly embedded non-separating $2$-sphere and either: